 RAF Halton is the home of the Recruit Training Squadron (RTS), where today's Airmen and Airwomen conduct their Phase 1 training.

-For the latest information on flypasts, contact Operations Squadron or the RAF Halton Media Office on 01296 65 6725.
+For the latest information on flypasts, contact Operations Flight or the RAF Halton Media Office on 01296 65 6725.

 The Defence Aerodrome Manual (DAM) contains accurate aerodrome data for RAF Halton.
 All airfield users, both military and civilian, are to ensure they are familiar with the relevant sections of the DAM prior to operating at RAF Halton.
-For further information regarding the DAM, contact Operations Squadron above.
+For further information regarding the DAM, contact Operations Flight above.